For Index of Brides, CLICK

 were: Mr. W. P. Detlor and Mr. R.

-Roblin. the wedding march was rendered
+Roblin. the

-by Mill M. T. Keller, Toronto.
-During
+wedding march was rendered by Mill M. T. Keller, Toronto.
+During the signing of the register, Mrs.

-of Love.”
-After a reception at the
+(Prof.) Robertson, Toronto, sang “A Psalm of Love.”
+After a reception at the home of the

-and other points.
-The bride travelled
+points.
+The bride travelled in a suit

-in a suit of brown Redford cord, with plush hat to match. |
+of brown Redford cord, with plush hat to match. |

 From